AtharvDabadgaonkar/Stock-pipeline/README.md

 - Docker Desktop installed and running
 - Python 3 installed (`python3 --version` to check)

-> 💡 **Using Claude Code?** Just open this folder in Claude Code and say:
-> *"Read the README and walk me through running this project step by step,
-> running each command and fixing any errors."* It can do all the steps below for you.

 ---

 ### DAY 1 — Extract + Load